*You can hover over any picture in this post to pin it easily!

-This is the location where the high officials of the Nazi party on January 20th, 1942 discussed the “final solution”, or better saying, the extermination of the European Jews.
-The house turned into a museum about that meeting, the victims and perpetrators.
+This is the location where the high officials of the Nazi party on January 20, 1942, discussed the “final solution”, or better saying, the extermination of the European Jews.
+The house turned into a museum about that meeting, the victims, and perpetrators.
 It shows the whole process of social exclusion and mass murderer of European Jews.
 It has free entrance, but the audio guide costs €3.

 The house isn’t really in the center of the Berlin, but if you buy the train tickets for the A&B zones, you should be covered.
-Take the S-bahn S1 (direction “Potsdam Hbf”) or S7 (direction “Wannsee”) to Wannsee Station.
-From there take the 114 bus (direction “Heckeshorn”) line until stop “Haus der Wannsee-Konferenz”.
+Take the S-Bahn S1 (direction “Potsdam Hbf”) or S7 (direction “Wannsee”) to Wannsee Station.
+From there take the bus line 114 (direction “Heckeshorn”) until the “Haus der Wannsee-Konferenz” stop.

 Führerbunker – Hitler’s Bunker